 What materials do you want to destroy in your shredder?
 Of course, you want to shred your confidential paper documents.
 But besides shredding paper, you might also want your shredder to destroy other materials such as staples, paperclips, credit cards, CDs, and DVDs.
 Not every shredder can do this, although most machines can handle a few stapled documents now and then.

 When you regularly shred stapled documents or files with an attached paperclip, you should look for a shredder that can handle these harder materials to avoid any damage to your shredder.

 #2 – How long do you want to shred?

 Each shredder has its limits.
-These limits come visible when you look at the maximum run time, maximum sheet capacity and bin capacity of the machine.
+These limits become visible when looking at the maximum run time, maximum sheet capacity, and machine bin capacity.